Selling Land to Developers

 What to expect during the developer's investigation

-The developer will deploy a team of consultants—civil engineers, land use attorneys, environmental scientists, and architects—to conduct an exhaustive investigation.
-They will analyze everything from utility capacity to soil composition to build a detailed financial pro forma.
+The developer will deploy a team of consultants—civil engineers, land use attorneys, environmental scientists, traffic engineers, and architects—to conduct an exhaustive investigation.
+They will analyze everything from sewer capacity (confirming with the local utility that adequate capacity exists to serve the project) to soil composition (geotechnical boring to determine if special foundations are required) to build a detailed financial pro forma that models every cost and revenue assumption.
 This process is intensive and can take months.

 Cooperating with surveys and inspections

-Your role is to grant reasonable access to the property for these investigations, typically governed by an access agreement within the PSA.
-This agreement should indemnify you from any liability arising from the buyer's activities on your land.
+Your role is to grant reasonable access to the property for these investigations, typically governed by an Access Agreement or Right of Entry Agreement within the PSA.
+This agreement should indemnify you from any liability arising from the buyer's activities on your land—if a consultant is injured during a geotechnical drilling operation, you want clear language that the buyer carries that risk, not you.

 Negotiating with Developers